Language: EN

 Identity Operators in Python

-The identity operators allow us to check if two variables refer to the same object in memory.
-These operators are useful for comparing the identity of objects, that is, if two variables point to the same place in memory.
+Identity operators in Python allow us to verify if two variables refer to the same object in memory.
+These operators are useful for comparing the identity of objects (that is, if two variables point to the same location in memory).

-The is and is not operators are very efficient as they simply compare the memory addresses of two objects.
-They do not perform any additional operations, making them suitable for checking the identity of objects.
+The is and is not operators are very efficient as they simply compare the memory addresses of two objects (they do not perform any additional operation).

 List of identity operators